Friday Night Lights: A Town, a Team, and a Dream: Summary

-In the 5A playoff semifinals, Permian meets Dallas Carter Cowboys, a predominantly black team.
+In the 1988 5A playoff semifinals, Permian meets Dallas Carter Cowboys, a predominantly black team.
 In a hard fought game in the rain at Memorial Stadium in Austin, the Panthers are defeated 14–9.
-Dallas Carter, led by future Miami Hurricanes and New York Giants linebacker Jessie Armstead, goes on to win the state championship, but faced severe penalties for their grade tampering, giving the state championship to Judson High School.
+Dallas Carter, led by future Miami Hurricanes and New York Giants linebacker Jessie Armstead, goes on to win the state championship, 31-14 over the Judson Rockets from Converse; Dallas Carter soon faced severe penalties for their grade tampering, giving the 1988 state championship to Judson.